Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 The Christmas Train by David BaldacciAs one of the most popular storytellers in the United States, David Baldacci's popular novels have attracted the attention of millions of people.

-In order to show the extraordinary plasticity of his writing, Baldacci made a new interpretation of this classic festival.
+To show the extraordinary plasticity of his writing, Baldacci made a new interpretation of this classic festival.

-The broken dream reporter Tom Langdon must set off from Washington to Los Angeles at Christmas.
+The broken dream reporter, Tom Langdon, must set off from Washington to Los Angeles at Christmas.

 He had no idea that the train carrying him across the United States would actually take him to the rugged area of his heart.